Product

 In the early days of selling software (and transitioning into SaaS), per user pricing was pretty standard.

-So, is per user pricing really as bad as some think?
+So, is per user pricing as bad as some think?
 Or is it a missed opportunity for growth?
 Read on to find out.

 What is per user pricing?